GLOBAL MARKETS-New year cheer for stocks as rally rumbles on

 By Marc Jones

-China's central bank said overnight it was lowering how much cash banks were required to hold, the eighth reduction since 2018.
-The move that should free around 800 billion yuan ($115 billion) to boost its economy.

-In addition, U.S. President Donald Trump tweeted that a long-awaited Phase 1 trade pact with Beijing would be signed on Jan 15.
+News that China's central bank was freeing another 800 billion yuan ($115 billion) for its economy came after U.S. President Donald Trump tweeted on Tuesday that a long-awaited trade pact with Beijing would be signed on Jan 15.

-Europe's main markets .FTSE.GDAXI.FCHI gained 0.4% to 0.8%, following Asia higher in their first trading session of the new decade.
-U.S. futures suggested similar gains on Wall Street, with S&P 500 e-minis ESc1 up 0.4%.
+The double lift saw Europe's main markets .FTSE, .GDAXI, .FCHI jump 0.8% to 1.3%, outpacing Asia's overnight gains and putting them on course for their best opening session of a year since 2013. .EU

 "Over a longer-term horizon, we believe global stocks have greater performance potential than global bonds, supported by continued growth and moderate inflation," Franklin Templeton said in its 2020 outlook, although it stressed it remained cautious for now.

-Some gloomy euro zone manufacturing PMI data were revised higher, which pushed up inflation expectations and saw Germany's 15-year bond yield briefly turn positive for the first time since July.
+An upward revision to some otherwise gloomy euro zone manufacturing PMI data pushed inflation expectations higher.
+Germany's 15-year bond yield DE15YT=RR briefly turned positive for the first time since July.
 GVD/EUR

+Bond yields tend to drive borrowing costs in the wider economy and their drop last year, as the Federal Reserve, European Central Bank and dozens of other central banks around the world cut interest rates, helped limit an economic slowdown.

 "Although firms grew somewhat more optimistic about the year ahead, a return to growth remains a long way off," said Chris Williamson, chief business economist at IHS Markit, which compiles the purchasing manager indices.

-The cut in reserve requirements had been expected before January's Lunar New Year holidays and after Premier Li Keqiang's pledge last month to provide more stimulus.
+The stimulus -- a cut in banks' reserve requirements -- had been expected before January's Lunar New Year holidays and after Premier Li Keqiang's pledge last month to provide more stimulus.

+"At the end of last year the dollar sold off quite sharply, so we are seeing an easing in some of the dollar selling pressure," said Lee Hardman, senior FX strategist at MUFG.

+"The liquidity squeeze didn't materialise so that's contributing to stability in broader financial markets ...
+But the dollar story has been turning negative in recent months, partly because of action taken by the Fed to ease dollar liquidity," Hardman said, referring to the U.S. central bank's balance sheet expansion re-launched in October.

 China's blue-chip CSI300 index .CSI300, one of the world's best performers last year, rose 1.4%, reaching its highest since Feb.
 7, 2018.
 Hong Kong's Hang Seng .HSI added 1.25%. .SS